Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 First, and unfortunately, not all cabinets can use a damper.

-Well, if you can see your hinges from outside the cabinet then dampers are generally not recommended.
+First, dampers are generally not recommended if you can see your hinges from outside the cabinet.
 Why?
 Well, the dampers will work against the hinges and work to loosen the hinge screws.

 But the good news is most cabinets built in the last 20 years use concealed hinges (aka European hinges).
-And, both face frame and frameless cabinets support dampers.
+And both face frames and frameless cabinets support dampers.

 The Blum cabinet door damper installs easily on both face frame and frameless cabinets with just one screw.
 And, no need to touch your existing cabinet hinges.

 Also featuring a hydraulic design, the Blum series is adjustable with a screwdriver.
-And, as a bonus, has nearly infinite adjustment to accommodate wide, short, narrow or just about any other size cabinet door.
+And, as a bonus, it has a nearly infinite adjustment to accommodate wide, short, narrow, or just about any other size cabinet door.

 Key features: